maxotek/mx-angular-notify___/README.md

-# mx-angular-component-seed
+# mx-angular-notify
-Seed project for creating AngularJS modules with re-usable components, directives &amp; Services
+AngularJS module for showing toast notifications

-Please see this [article](https://maxo.blog/seed-project-for-creating-angularjs-modules/) on how to use this seed project
+Please see this [article](https://maxo.blog/creating-an-angularjs-service/) on how to create this project